The Okunoin Area 奥の院エリア

 Kobo Daishi's mausoleum

 Entry to the mausoleum is forbidden, to avoid disturbing Kobo Daishi, who is believed to be in a continuous state of meditation.
 Instead, monks, pilgrims, and the general public worship from outside the mausoleum.

 Ichi-no-hashi Bridge marks the official entrance to the temple grounds and is the gateway between two worlds, the sacred and the secular worlds.
 Visitors are expected to bow to show their respect to Kobo Daishi before crossing the bridge and entering the sacred grounds of Okunoin.
 Further in, you will cross Gobyo-no-hashi Bridge to enter the innermost part of the temple.
 From this point on, food, drink, and photography are forbidden.

 You can explore the area in just a few hours.
-In the evenings you can fully soak up the moody and mystical atmosphere in this sacred area of Japan.
+In the evenings you can enjoy a very quiet and mysterious atmosphere in this sacred area of Japan.

 * The information on this page may be subject to change due to COVID-19.